C0deDaedalus/Newton-Notepad-UI/README.md

 Maybe you can use it as a Clipboard or Note taking for a while in browser.

 ### Have fun with it.
-You are Open to Fork this Repository and further create a fully functional Browser Based Text-Editor.
+You are Welcomed to Fork this Repository and further create a fully functional Browser Based Text-Editor.
 Please Notify me If anyone is working for it.